server-state/branding/catalog/LANGUAGE.md

 Because of associations with the German NS time, an abbreviation of *SS* is **not allowed**.

-If, for some reason, an abbreviation is needed, use *SerSta*.
+If, for some reason, you need an abbreviation abbreviation, use *SerSta*.
 ```

 ## Product names
 Products of the *Server State* organization get named in the pattern

-> "Server State [prodct name]"
+> "Server State [product name]"

 after first calling it by this full name, it's possible to either abbreviate *Server State* to *SerSta* or drop the prefix all together: